pjay79/BarsAppAmplify/README.md

 `amplify push`

-This command will update your cloud resources.
+This command will update your cloud resources and add an **_aws-exports.js_** file to your **_project root directory_**.
+In your App.js file make sure this file is imported from the correct location.
+In my case, I had amplify cli placing this file within the **_app_** sub-directory.
+So you will have to edit the App.js file accordingly otherwise the app will not run.

 ## Google Places API